-7.20 Immediately inform the Designated Senior Person for child protection or in their absence the Deputy Designated Senior Person for child protection who will be responsible for following the appropriate procedures.
-In the absence of anyone being available in school, contact the Community Operating Group Social worker for advice.
+7.20 Immediately inform the Designated Safeguarding Lead for child protection (Debbie Southall) or in their absence the Deputy Designated Safeguarding lead Person for child protection (Suki Mann) who will be responsible for following the appropriate procedures.
+In the absence of anyone being available in school, contacting MASH for advice.

-7.21 To consult with your Designated Senior Person for child protection does not mean a referral has been made.
-This decision is the responsibility of the Designated Senior Person for child protection who will contact the appropriate agency as and when required.
+7.21 To consult with your Designated Safeguarding Practitioner does not mean a referral has been made.
+This decision is the responsibility of the Designated Safeguarding Lead who will contact the appropriate agency as and when required.

-7.22 If you are unhappy about the response you receive from your Designated Senior Person for child protection contact Sandwell Children's Trust Contact Centre on 0121 569 3100 where you may be put through to speak to a qualified social worker.
+7.22 If you are unhappy about the response you receive from your Designated Safeguarding Lead contact Sandwell Children's Trust Contact Centre on 0121 569 3100 where you may be put through to speak to a qualified social worker.